mongodb/docs/source/includes/fact-positional-projection-vs-elemmatch.rst

 The :projection:`$elemMatch` projection operator takes an explicit condition argument.
-This allows you to project based on a condition not in the query, or if you need to project based on multiple fields in the array's subdocuments.
+This allows you to project based on a condition not in the query, or if you need to project based on multiple fields in the array's embedded documents.
 See :ref:`array-field-limitation` for an example.